NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

   + Calculate the number of particles at time $t$ with wave-vector $harpoon(k)$ as in @particleProduction ]
 )

 #pagebreak()
+== High-Performance Computing

+Some key aspects of high-performance computing (HPC) are:
+=== Multi-threading & GPU Computing
+=== Multi-processing & Distributed Computing

+#pagebreak()
+== Parallel-in-Time Integration

+There are 3 traditional ways to parallelize the solution of a computational problem:
+CPU parallelization,
+GPU parallelization,
+and Distributed computing.
+While CPU parallelization is more straightforward to implement, GPU parallelization can allow for runtimes to decrease by many orders of magnitudes.
+Even lower run times can be achieved by combining either of these parallization schemes with running them on multiple machines.
+This investigation focuses on parallelizing the solution of equations of motion using GPUs and multiple machines.

+These approaches can offer massive increases in performance, but only for problems that are well-posed to be parallelized.
+Traditionally, initial value problems have been unable to be parallelized due their dependance on causality.
+Several methods have been created to overcome this limitation.
+These methods include the Parareal algorithm, Multigrid Reduction in Time (MGRIT), Parallel Full Approximtaion Scheme in Space and Time (PFASST).
+This investigation focuses on the Parareal algorithm.

+Parareal
+- The Parareal method has mostly been applied to first-order ordinary differential equations.
+- Part of the novelty of this work is that it focuses on building support for second-order ODES

+#pagebreak()
 = Methods